Module ateams.statistics

 class Recorder

 Safely "records" states from a Chain by tracking changes between successive states, and writing these changes — alongside the initial state — to file.
+WARNING: all input is flattened when recording and is NOT reshaped when playing back.

 Expand source code